Shopify/ruby-lsp/README.md

 This gem is an implementation of the [language server protocol specification](https://microsoft.github.io/language-server-protocol/) for Ruby, used to improve editor features.

+# Overview

+The intention of Ruby LSP is to provide a fast, robust and feature-rich coding environment for Ruby developers.

+It's part of a [wider Shopify goal](https://github.com/Shopify/vscode-shopify-ruby) to provide a state-of-the-art experience to Ruby developers using modern standards for cross-editor features, documentation and debugging.

+It provides many features, including:

+* Syntax highlighting
+* Linting and formatting
+* Code folding
+* Selection ranges

+It does not perform typechecking, so its features are implemented on a best-effort basis, aiming to be as accurate as possible.

+Planned future features include:

+* Auto-completion and navigation ("Go To Definition") ([prototype](https://github.com/Shopify/ruby-lsp/pull/429))
+* Support for plug-ins to extend behavior

+The Ruby LSP does not perform any type-checking or provide any type-related assistance, but it can be used alongside [Sorbet](https://github.com/sorbet/sorbet)'s LSP server.

+At the time of writing, these are the major differences between Ruby LSP and [Solargraph](https://solargraph.org/):

+* Solargraph [uses](https://solargraph.org/guides/yard) YARD documentation to gather information about your project and its gem dependencies.
+This provides functionality such as context-aware auto-completion and navigation ("Go To Definition")
+* Solargraph can be used as a globally installed gem, but Ruby LSP must be added to the Gemfile or gemspec if using RuboCop.
+(There are pros and cons to each approach)

 ## Usage

 Install the gem.
 There's no need to require it, since the server is used as a standalone executable.